fungenomics/CoRAL/README.md

 **5. Check output files**

-The most important files outputed by the workflow is:
+The most important files outputed by the pipeline is:
-- The `.html` report generated as the final step in the workflow in `Out/Benchmark/test_reference/report/`.
+- The `.html` report generated as the final step in the pipeline in `Out/Benchmark/test_reference/report/`.
 This report contains plots and information about the crossvalidation.
 - The perfomance metrics found in `Out/Benchmark/test_reference/report/metrics_label.csv`.
 This file has F1, precission and recall for each method and class in the reference data.

 <details>